Diego Martínez (footballer, born 1992)

-Hermes Diego Martínez (born 5 July 1992) is an Argentine professional football player who plays as a defender for Club Atlético Nueva Chicago.
+Hermes Diego Martínez (born 5 July 1992) is an Argentine professional football player who plays as a defender for Deportivo Madryn.

 Club career

 River Plate

 Martínez made his debut appearance on 16 May 2012, turning out in the quarter-finals of the Copa Argentina against San Lorenzo in a match which ended in a 2–0 victory.
 He then made his league debut on 23 September 2012 in a game against Racing.

 Martínez also participated in the 2012 U-20 Copa Libertadores, winning it in his first and only attempt and beating Defensor Sporting in the final.

 Loan to Sarmiento

 After manager Ramon Diaz made it clear that Martínez was not in his first team plans for the Torneo Inicial stage of the league campaign, he was loaned out to Sarmiento of the Primera B Nacional with whom he played 18 games.

 Loan to Patronato

 The following season, Martínez was loaned out to Patronato de Parana, also of the B Nacional.